-Fuel/Water separator is located in rear engine compartment on the left side of the frame.
+Fuel/Water separator is located in the roadside compartment behind rear wheel.
 If the WATER IN FUEL light is illuminated, the fuel filter will need to be drained.
 Shut off the engine and open the drain valve.
 Turn the valve counterclockwise approximately 11⁄2 to 2 turns until draining occurs.
 Drain the fuel/water separator of water and sediment until clear fuel is visible.
 Turn the valve clockwise to close the drain valve.